 But what is it exactly?

-An API Gateway security stands as a gate between client and backend services.
+An API Gateway security stands as a gate between the client and the backend services.
 Thus, it serves as a reverse proxy since it allows traffic to pass and authenticate the same as per predetermined standards.

 4. OAuth

-Let us introduce you to one of the most important things in the API security scenario, Oauth.
+Let us introduce you to one of the most important things in the API security scenario, OAuth.
 As such, OAuth is a powerful tool for controlling API access.

 5. Data Encryption